Afghan refugees: United States

+Over the past 40 years, the number of Afghan immigrants living in the United States has risen from roughly 4,000 to nearly 195,000.
+The majority of this population increase has occurred between two periods: 2010-2019 and from 2021 forward.
+Between the 10 year periods in the 2010s, the Afghan population rose from 54,000 in 2010 to roughly 132,000 in 2019.
+Additionally, that population jumped again in 2021 in the midst of the American military withdrawal from Afghanistan, when it surged by an additional 76,000.

-On 7 August, due to the threat from the Taliban, the US.
-Embassy Kabul announced to all American citizens living in Afghanistan to began evacuating themselves from the country and that all employees of the embassy leave immediately if "their function could be performed from elsewhere."
+On 7 August 2021, due to the threat from the Taliban, the U.S. Embassy Kabul announced to all American citizens living in Afghanistan to begin evacuating themselves from the country and that all employees of the embassy leave immediately if "their function could be performed from elsewhere."

-Although, the Department of State, on April 27, 2021, has ordered American Troops to withdraw from Afghanistan by September 11, it was not until early August 2021 that the security situation of Kabul deteriorated drastically.
+Although, the Department of State, on 27 April 2021, had ordered American troops to withdraw from Afghanistan by 11 September, it was not until early August 2021 that the security situation of Kabul deteriorated drastically.
 This was a time when Taliban militia were taking over Afghanistan one city and/or province at a time.
-On August 12, the US.
-Embassy Kabul issued a security alert directing all US citizen to leave Afghanistan immediately using commercial flights if they can, and if they could not afford it, they could contact the embassy to get information regarding repatriation loan.
+On 12 August, the U.S. Embassy Kabul issued a security alert directing all US citizen to leave Afghanistan immediately using commercial flights if they can, and if they could not afford it, they could contact the embassy to get information regarding repatriation loan.

-On August 18, 2021, the Embassy issued another alert to US citizen and LPRs (lawful permanent residents) with their spouse and unmarried children to travel to the Hamid Karzai International Airport and enter the airport at Camp Sullivan.
+On 18 August 2021, the Embassy issued another alert to US citizen and LPRs (lawful permanent residents) with their spouse and unmarried children to travel to the Hamid Karzai International Airport and enter the airport at Camp Sullivan.
 When news of this reached the ears of the many Afghan citizens trying to escape the rule of Taliban, they rushed to HKIA.

+In 2021 Afghanistan started its largest humanitarian evacuations in history, involving more than 80,000 people.

-And thus began, the second phase of Operation Allies Refuge from 15 August to 31 August 2021.
-On August 21 and August 25, the US.
-Embassy once again issued security alerts advising US citizen to avoid travelling to the airport and to evacuate the Abbey Gate, East Gate and North Gate immediately.
+And thus began, the second phase of Operation Allies Refuge from 15 to 31 August 2021.
+On 21 and 25 August, the U.S. Embassy once again issued security alerts advising US citizen to avoid travelling to the airport and to evacuate the Abbey Gate, East Gate and North Gate immediately.

-On August 26, 2021, CNN reported two explosions at the HKIA that killed 13 US Marines and approximately 60 Afghans outside the airport walls.
+On 26 August 2021, CNN reported two explosions at the HKIA that killed 13 US Marines and approximately 60 Afghans outside the airport walls.

 The US admitted more than 10,000 Afghan refugees from the United Arab Emirates, which became a temporary host to them on behalf of other nations.
 However, nearly 12,000 refugees remained in the Abu Dhabi facility as of August 2022.
 Refugees began to protest the slow and opaque resettlement process and the living conditions.
 The protests resurfaced in October 2022.
 A refugee who moved to Canada said they are “psychologically suffering” in the Emirati facility.